curtwarfield/projectChannels/README.md

 # projectChannels

-Guide to creating static website
+Guide to creating a secure static website